 Revenues are reported as increases in net assets without donor restrictions unless use of the related assets is limited by donor-imposed restrictions.
 Expenses are reported as decreases in net assets without donor restrictions.
 Gains and losses on investments and other assets or liabilities are reported as increases or decreases in net assets without donor restrictions unless their use is restricted by explicit donor stipulations.
-Expirations of donor restrictions on net assets (i.e., the donor-stipulated purpose has been fulfilled and/or the stipulated time period has elapsed) are reported as reclassifications between the applicable classes of net assets.
-Contributions received with donor restrictions and expended for the designated purpose in the same year are reflected in net assets without donor restrictions.
+Expirations of donor restrictions on net assets (i.e., the donor-stipulated purpose has been fulfilled and/or the stipulated time period has elapsed) are reported as reclassifications between the applicable classes of

-• Contributions are recognized as revenues in the period received.
+- net assets.
+Contributions received with donor restrictions and expended for the designated purpose in the same year are reflected in net assets without donor restrictions. - Contributions are recognized as revenues in the period received.
 Unconditional promises to give are recognized as revenue in the year the promise is made.
 Conditional promises to give are not recognized until they become unconditional-that is, when the conditions on which they depend are substantially met.
 Contributions of assets other than cash are recorded at their estimated fair value.
-Denominational ministry shares are recommended gifts from churches based on active professing members age 18 and over.
+Denominational ministry shares are gifts from the congregations of the Christian Reformed Church of North America (CRCNA), that are pledged yearly and given freely throughout the year.
+These general gifts are based on a church's interest in partnering with other congregations to do shared ministry.
+Ministry shares are directed to CRCNA and are distributed based on the needs of CRCNA ministries and agencies through a recommendation of the COD.
 Legacy gifts are gifts received through estates and trusts based on donor bequests.